Who: George Trahanis

 I’m particularly having fun with the character Mrs. Tremble, who is one of the characters I play in I Wrote a Song.
 She is a baptist Sunday school teacher.
 On the written page she looks like she could be a big caricature, but there’s so much more to her than that.
 She firmly believes in what she’s preaching — being a good Christian.
-She sings one song called “Five Steps to a Masturbation-Free life.”
+She sings one song called ‘Five Steps to a Masturbation-Free life.’
 She tells her students that masturbation is a filthy filthy habit, and since God doesn’t want you to abuse yourself, I’ve given you these five steps to a masturbation-free life.
 Then we take it from there.

-It’s been a real pleasure for me because this is my New Orleans stage debut, and for the last couple of years I’ve been doing voice-over work and some directing.
+I’ve been doing voice-over work and some directing.
 This play allows me to come home to what I love, which is the theater.

-Q: What’s a nickname I’ve always loved?
+Q: What’s a nickname you’ve always loved?

 GT: Well, I love when Robert calls me Georgie.
 I am still very much a kid at heart, and if it weren’t for that inner magical child, I probably wouldn’t be doing what I’m doing today.

 Q: Nola Voice Talent Foundation is turning 10 on September 7.
 What do you think has kept the NVTF thriving?